OmengU/quap/documentation/documentation.typ

 }, [name, points, timeLimit])
 ```
 ]
 Next to the Component for displaying the information about the Question, another one shows all the Options.
 This Component uses the `array.map()` function to display one Component for each Option, where the Option title can be changed (in the edit view), be marked as correct, or be deleted.
-As it would be challenging to manage the State of the Options through that many layers of Components, the `useContext()` Hook is used on the main Component of the `editquestion` route.
-This Hook provides an elegant way to share data across various Components within an application, eliminating the need for "prop drilling" (Passing Props through multiple layers).
+As it would be challenging to manage the state of the Options through that many layers of Components, the `useContext()` Hook is used on the main Component of the `editquestion` route.
+This Hook provides an elegant way to share data across various Components within an application, eliminating the need for "prop drilling" (Passing props through multiple layers).
 A Context can be thought of as a container that is accessible anywhere within the Component tree.
 When a Component needs a specific piece of data, useContext allows it to tap into that Context directly, retrieving the current value.
-In this example, the Hook is used to store all Option in an array of objects.
+In this example, the Hook is used to store all Options in an array of objects.
 For this, the TypeScript Index signature is used.
 This allows the developer to define a key for each entry in the array, similar to a dictionary in other languages.
-The following shows the signature of the State used here: `{ [key: string]: OptionDto; }`.
+The following shows the signature of the state used here: `{ [key: string]: OptionDto; }`.
 The key in this example is the ID of an Option.
-Existing Options are loaded into the State as follows:
+Existing Options are loaded into the state as follows:
 #code-snippet(caption: "Load Options into Context State")[
 ```ts
 const [options, setOptions] = useState<{ [key: string]: OptionDto }>(() => {